dcneiner/dougneiner.docpad/src/documents/speaking/index.html.md

 <h2 id="videos">Videos</h2>

 The following video is from [Front End Design Conference](http://frontenddesignconf.com) 2011 in St. Petersburg, Florida.
 I was speaking on jQuery Nuts, Bolts and Bling.
-The slides (below the video) are [available on Speaker Deck](http://speakerdeck.com/u/dougneiner/p/jquery-nuts-bolts-and-bling), and the [code is available on Github](https://github.com/dcneiner/jQuery-Bling).
+The slides are [available on Speaker Deck](http://speakerdeck.com/u/dougneiner/p/jquery-nuts-bolts-and-bling), and the [code is available on Github](https://github.com/dcneiner/jQuery-Bling).

 <iframe src="http://player.vimeo.com/video/29066808" width="400" height="300" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>